veenamohanachandran/TransactionAnalyser/README.txt

 Assumptions:
 The input file is well formed and is not missing data.
+The order of the command line arguments matter.

 Steps:
 1. Make sure that Java 8 or a higher version is installed.